 We, the residents in the area of South Melendres Street between Amador Avenue and South Main Street in Las Cruces, hereby request that the City of Las Cruces amend the Draft Metropolitan Transportation Plan, Mobility 2045, by adding improvements to the section of South Melendres Street located between Amador Avenue and South Main Street.
 We are specifically asking that the City add the following: appropriate bicycle and pedestrian safety infrastructure; stop signs between Amador Avenue and South Main; a consistent and lower speed limit; and, traffic calming structures and signage improvements designed to reduce vehicle speeds and traffic loads.

-ADDRESS 204 S. Me fendres St.
+ADDRESS 304 S. Me fendres St.

-Cas Craces, nun 88205
+Los Craces, non 88205

-Doverh Olega

-SSS La Colonia St.
+Doverh Ofeca 555 la Colonia St.